 The perfect types of obscure glass for bathroom windows

 There are a range of benefits to adding obscure glass around your home, but up there as the most popular application is bathroom windows.
 Obscure glass windows in the bathroom not only add an extra layer of privacy for you but can also work as a practical way of blocking out unsightly views outside while still letting the natural light in.

-Here at EGW we sell a variety of different applications ideal for creating a sense of privacy in the bathroom, including our popular frosted satin glass for a translucent finish which allows great amounts of natural light to fill your bathroom.
+Here at The Glass Warehouse we sell a variety of different applications ideal for creating a sense of privacy in the bathroom, including our popular frosted satin glass for a translucent finish which allows great amounts of natural light to fill your bathroom.
 This particular type of glass is incredibly hard-wearing, lasting for years after installation – making obscure glass windows or partitions an excellent investment piece for your home.

 What obscure glass designs are available?